 PROCEEDS GO TO THE ACLU!

-These compositions are both inspired by the free form jazz of the 1960’s and a personal expression of the resurgent civil rights movement that is upon us.
+These compositions are inspired by both the free form jazz of the 1960’s and a personal expression of the resurgent civil rights movement that is upon us.
 Jazz has always been music of expression and of the people.
 In the late 60’s, as John and Alice Coltrane and their contemporaries were bringing jazz to new levels of experimentation and cross-culturalism, the sociopolitical climate was fraught with tension.
 There were benefits held for the Congress Of Racial Equality (CORE) at the infamous Five Spot Cafe, Nina Simone was singing “Mississippi Goddam” at Carnegie Hall and producer/concert promoter Norman Granz was demanding that venues adhere to mixed seating for his Jazz at the Philharmonic tours which featured artists such as Dizzy Gillespie and Ella Fitzgerald.
 America has come a long way, but this recent regression is a wake up call that the work is far from over.
 Some feel uncomfortable as liberal values creep into their communities (when you’re used to privilege, equality feels like oppression - anon.) while others don’t see civil liberties as a primary issue.
 In keeping with tradition, this album will benefit organizations that fight for civil liberties and human rights.

 “Well, I think music, being an expression of the human heart, of the human being, itself, does express just what is happening.”